Eating Disorder Treatment Is Readily Available

 Treating the eating disorder and not the substance abuse problem would be ineffective because of how entangled the two seemingly separate illnesses actually are.
 A quality eating disorder treatment facility will know the importance of addressing both issues.

-Destination Hope: The Women’s Program is a Joint Commission accredited drug, alcohol, and dual diagnosis treatment center located in beautiful South Florida.
-Destination Hope has vast experience treating the co-occurring illness of substance abuse and eating disorders, and has a nutritionist on staff to help with these client’s special needs.
+Destination Hope is a Joint Commission accredited drug, alcohol, and dual diagnosis treatment center located in beautiful South Florida.
+Destination Hope has vast experience treating the co-occurring illness of substance abuse and eating disorders, and has a nutritionist on staff to help with client special needs.